 doxycycline 20 mg - oral, Periostat (cont.)

 HOW TO USE: This medication is best taken by mouth on an empty stomach, at least 1 hour before or 2 hours after a meal, usually 1 or 2 times daily or as directed by your doctor.
 Take this medication with a full glass of water (8 ounces/240 milliliters) unless directed otherwise.
 If stomach upset occurs, taking it with food or milk may help.
 However, doxycycline may not work as well if you take it with food or milk (or anything high in calcium - more details below ), so ask your doctor or pharmacist if you may take it that way.
-Do not lie down for 30 minutes after taking this medication.Take this medication 2 to 3 hours before or after taking any products containing aluminum, calcium, iron, magnesium, zinc, or bismuth subsalicylate.
-Some examples include antacids, certain forms of didanosine (chewable/dispersible buffered tablets or pediatric oral solution), quinapril, vitamins/minerals, dairy products (such as milk, yogurt), and calcium-enriched juice.
+Do not lie down for 10 minutes after taking this medication.Take this medication 2 to 3 hours before or after taking any products containing aluminum, calcium, iron, magnesium, zinc, or bismuth subsalicylate.
+Some examples include antacids, didanosine solution, quinapril, vitamins/minerals, dairy products (such as milk, yogurt), and calcium-enriched juice.
 These products bind with doxycycline, preventing your body from fully absorbing the drug.This drug works best when the amount of medication in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.